BelfrySCAD/BOSL2/WRITING_DOCS.md

 - `Status: DEPRECATED, use blah instead.` - Optional, used to denote deprecation.
 - `Usage: Optional Usage Title` - Optional.
 Multiple allowed.
 Followed by an indented block of usage patterns.
 Optional arguments should be in braces like `[opt]`.
 Alternate args should be separated by a vertical bar like `r|d`.
 - `Description:` - Can be single-line or a multi-line block of the description.
+- `Figure: Optional Figure Title` - Optional.
+Multiple allowed.
+Followed by a multi-line code block used to create a figure image.
+The code will not be shown.
+All figures will follow the Description block.
 - `Arguments:` - Denotes start of an indented block of argument descriptions.
 Each line has the argument name, a space, an equals, another space, then the description for the argument all on one line.
 Like `arg = The argument description`.
 If you really need to explain an argument in longer form, explain it in the Description.
 - `Side Effects:` - Denotes the start of a block describing the side effects, such as `$special_var`s that are set.
 - `Extra Anchors:` - Denotes the start of an indented block of available non-standard named anchors for a part.
 - `Example:` - Denotes the beginning of a multi-line example code block.
 - `Examples:` - Denotes the beginning of a block of examples, where each line will be shows as a separate example with a separate image if needed.

-Modules blocks will generate images for each example block.
+Modules blocks will generate images for each example or figure block.
 Function and Constant blocks will only generate images for example blocks if they have `2D` or `3D` tags.
-Example blocks can have tags added by putting then inside parentheses before the colon.
-Ie: `Examples(BigFlatSpin):`.
+Example and figure blocks can have tags added by putting then inside parentheses before the colon.
+Ie: `Examples(BigFlatSpin):` or `Figure(2D):`.

 The full set of optional example tags are:

 - `2D`: Orient camera in a top-down view for showing 2D objects.
 - `3D`: Orient camera in an oblique view for showing 3D objects.
 Used to force an Example sub-block to generate an image in Function and Constant blocks.
-- `Spin`: Animate camera orbit around the `[0,1,1]` axis to display all sides of an object.
-- `FlatSpin`: Animate camera orbit around the Z axis, above the XY plane.
-- `Edges`: Highlight face edges.
-- `FR`: Force full rendering from OpenSCAD, instead of the normal preview.
+- `NORENDER`: Don't generate an image for this example.
 - `Small`: Make the image small sized.
 (The default)
 - `Med`: Make the image medium sized.
 - `Big`: Make the image big sized.
+- `Huge`: Make the image huge sized.
+- `Spin`: Animate camera orbit around the `[0,1,1]` axis to display all sides of an object.
+- `FlatSpin`: Animate camera orbit around the Z axis, above the XY plane.
+- `FR`: Force full rendering from OpenSCAD, instead of the normal preview.
+- `Edges`: Highlight face edges.

 Indentation is important, as it denotes the end of sub-block.